10 of the Hardest Horror Movies to Watch as a Parent

 8. Scream (1996)

 There’s no doubt that the opening scene has become one of the most memorable in the history of scary movies.
-Poor Casey Becker answers questions such as “what’s your favourite scary movie” from an unknown caller, later revealed to be Ghostface, and eventually ends up being brutally murdered as she tries to escape.
+Poor Casey Becker answers questions such as “what’s your favourite scary movie?” from an unknown caller, later revealed to be Ghostface, and eventually ends up being brutally murdered.
+It was horrible to watch that scene when I was younger.
+Back then, I was mostly focused on Casey.
+When I watch it now, I focus on her poor parents, especially her mum, who screams in horror when she discovers her dead daughter hanging from a tree just yards from their home.

 Terrifying stuff!